pacav69/lastos-docs/lastosbuilder.md

 ---
 layout: page
-title: lastos builder
+title: Winbuilder
-subtitle: How to: use lastosbuilder
+subtitle: How to: use Winbuilder
 ---

 # LastOS Builder User Manual